collector-bank/common-restapi-aspnet/README.md

 ## Parameters, Routes and Responses

 **ResponseHelper**
-Is a utility class, to wrap your data in a contract response, with the following util methods:
+Is an utility class used to wrap your data in a contract response with the following util methods:
 ```csharp
  public static HttpResponseMessage BuildOkDataResponse<T>(this HttpRequestMessage request, T data);